 Applicants for places at Trinity usually have two interviews, each with two members of the Medical Sciences teaching staff.
 The special nature of the Cambridge medical course means that the interview is likely to focus strongly on scientific matters and you should be prepared to discuss topics from any of your A-level science subjects.
 The standard minimum conditional offer is A*A*A at A-level, including Chemistry and two other science subjects, although successful applicants typically achieve three A* grades; comparable conditions are set for those taking the IB and other school-leaving examinations.

 The College does not normally invite for interview applicants who do not perform well in the BMAT, especially Section 2.
-Successful applicants in recent years have usually had AA or BA in Sections 1 and 2 of the BMAT.
+Successful applicants in recent years have usually had around 6.0 in Sections 1 and 2 of the BMAT.

 Over recent years Trinity College has accepted 11-13 medical students per year.
 In the current 3 undergraduate years they are 65% male/35% female, with three quarters of the UK students coming from Maintained schools and 10% from Independent schools, the other c.15% from Europe and Overseas.
 Our students have achieved substantial success in the preclinical tripos, specialising in a wide range of 3rd year subjects, and gone on to a variety of interesting and successful careers in clinical research and practice.